fix8mt/uri/README.md

 ```c++
 constexpr std::string_view get_component(component what) const;
 ```
 Return a `std::string_view` of the specified component or empty if component not found.
-Throws a `std::out_of_range` if not a legal component.
+Returns an empty `std::string_view` if not found or not a legal component.

 ### `get_present`
 ```c++